bhoomika1714/SoftwareEngineering/Chapter1.md

 | **Delivery**        | Final product delivered at the end               | Delivers a working subset in each iteration           |
 | **Suitability**     | Well-defined projects with stable requirements   | Projects with changing or unclear requirements        |

+---

+1. **An online store**
+   **Model:** *Incremental Development Model*
+   **Justification:** An online store requires a range of features such as product catalog, payment processing, user accounts, and inventory management.
+Incremental development allows building the core functionalities in phases, enabling quick deployment of essential features while gradually adding more advanced ones.
+This approach also makes it easier to adapt to changing customer requirements and user feedback after each release, which is typical for online retail environments.

+2. **Toll Collection System for Highway Authorities**
+   **Model:** *V-Model (Verification and Validation Model)*
+   **Justification:** The V-Model emphasizes a structured approach with rigorous testing at each stage, which is crucial for a toll collection system as it involves handling real-time data, ensuring security, and providing high reliability.
+Each phase, from requirements gathering to deployment, aligns with a corresponding testing phase, helping to ensure the system meets accuracy and reliability standards before going live at multiple entry points.

+3. **New Operating System for Mobile Devices**
+   **Model:** *Rapid Application Development (RAD) Model*
+   **Justification:** Since the project requires delivery within a short time frame, the RAD model is ideal as it focuses on rapid prototyping and iterative releases.
+Developing an operating system involves significant user interface and system functionality, so frequent prototyping and customer feedback can help balance time constraints with functional requirements.
+RAD allows for quick adjustments based on feedback and helps reduce time to market, which is essential given the competitive nature of mobile OS development.